reinout/reinout.vanrees.org/README.rst

 - For this, I need an accurate list, probably inside some sphinx memory structure, of blog posts and tags and their links.

+- My sphinx "app" registers directives and connects to two signals at the moment.
+I should enhance this with other signals like ``doctree-read`` and ``doctree-resolved``, I think.
+See ``ablog/__init__.py`` for examples.
+This could do away with the custom scripts I have to call.

+  Actually...
+I could perhaps even use it to retain my ``index.txt`` generation, only now I fire it from within sphinx.... :-) For this, the ``builder-inited`` event seems best.